Best Affiliate Programs For Beginners

-Getting started with affiliate marketing is a challenge because it can be difficult to find affiliate programs that will accept you.
-It’s important for you to have a solid amount of traffic first, before you can get affiliates.
+Getting started with affiliate marketing is a challenge because it can be difficult to find programs to accept you.
+Most people think your site must have a significant amount of traffic first, before you can get affiliates.
 This is not necessarily true.
 You just need to know what the 6+ best affiliate programs and ad networks for beginners are.

 Best Affiliate Programs for Beginners